An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: ANOVA-like regression

-In the code for the specification in JAGS of an {\bf ANOVA-like regression model} in the cell means view, we employ the {\bf homoscedasticity} assumption and fixed prior probability distributions for the model parameters.
-Note that in JAGS Gau\ss\ distributions are parametrised in terms of the {\bf precision}.
-Hence, a Gamma prior probability distribution will be fixed for this parameter.
-Experience shows that for the present kind of statistical models the Markov chains generated by the Gibbs algorithm are usually not plagued with autocorrelation, so there is no need for standardising the metrically scaled $\boldsymbol{y}$-data.
+In the vectorised code for the specification in Stan of an \textbf{ANOVA-like regression model} in the cell means view, we employ the \textbf{homoscedasticity} assumption and fixed prior probability distributions for the \textbf{model parameters}.
+Experience shows that for the present kind of statistical models the Markov chains generated by the HMC algorithm are usually not plagued with autocorrelation, so there is no need for standardising the metrically scaled $\boldsymbol{y}$-data.
+The Stan code \href{https://github.com/hve1964/stanCodes/blob/master/anovaRegNormFixed.stan}{\texttt{anovaRegNormFixed.stan}} and corresponding sample data are available from \href{https://github.com/hve1964/stanCodes}{\texttt{github.com/hve1964/stanCodes}}.

-The corresponding code for the specification of an ANOVA-like regression model in Stan when intending to perform HMC sampling is given in App.~\ref{sec:anovastan}.

-If the group-specific $\boldsymbol{y}$-data contains {\bf outliers}, the single-datum likelihood function may be replaced by a non-central $t$--distribution according to Eq.~(\ref{eq:tpdf}).
-Also, the available $\boldsymbol{y}$-data may suggest that an assumption of {\bf heteroscedasticity} is more realistic.
+If the group-specific $\boldsymbol{y}$-data contains \textbf{outliers}, the single-datum likelihood function may be replaced by a non-central $t$--distribution according to Eq.~(\ref{eq:tpdf}) by replacing in the Stan model code~\ref{lst:anovaregfixed} \texttt{normal\_lpdf( y | mu[gp] , sigma )} by \texttt{student\_t\_lpdf( y | nu , mu[gp] , sigma )}, and then specify an additional fixed prior probability distribution for the degrees of freedom parameter~$\nu \geq 1$; e.g., an exponential distribution from the family defined by Eq.~(\ref{eq:exppdf}).
+Also, the available $\boldsymbol{y}$-data may suggest that an assumption of \textbf{heteroscedasticity} is more realistic.
 In this case, one specifies an adaptive prior probability distribution for the scale parameter~$\sigma^{2}$.
 This case will be addressed in Sec.~\ref{sec:hieranova}.

-As this fits the present discussion, we remark that the Bayes--Laplace analogue of the frequentist Student's independent samples $t$--test has been developed by G\"{o}nen \emph{et al} (2005)~\ct{goeetal2005}.
+As this fits the present discussion, we remark that the Bayes--Laplace analogue of the frequentist Student's independent samples $t$--test has been developed by G\"{o}nen \textit{et al} (2005)~\ct{goeetal2005}.
 Further applications and implementations in~\R{} are given by Krusch\-ke (2013)~\ct{kru2013} and Kruschke (2015)~\ct[Sec.~16.3]{kru2015}.